ledgetech/ledge/README.md

 Toggles [ESI](http://www.w3.org/TR/esi-lang) scanning and processing, though behaviour is also contingent upon [esi_content_types](#esi_content_types) and [esi_surrogate_delegation](#esi_surrogate_delegation) settings, as well as `Surrogate-Control` / `Surrogate-Capability` headers.

-ESI instructions are detected on the slow path (i.e. when fetching from the origin), so only instructions which are known to be present are processed on cache HITs.
+ESI instructions are detected on the slow path (i.e. when fetching from the origin), so only instructions which are known to be present are processed on cache `HIT`s.

 [Back to TOC](#handler-configuration-options)